top of page

 Course and Procedure of Pre-Treatment Assessment

-With an emphasis on one's developmental histories the interviews begin the process of developing a comprehensive understanding of the nature and reasons for the patient's illness.
-The Adult Attachment Interview is a mainstay in the Center's armamentarium of instruments used to collect histories.
-Upon completing these interviews, the patient is scheduled for the pre-treatment psycho-diagnostic assessment.
-The treatment phase begins in earnest at the time of providing the patient with both verbal and documented results of the psycho-diagnostic assessment.
+The Adult Attachment Interview (AAI) is a mainstay in the Center's armamentarium of techniques used to collect these histories, and is introduced during the first in-office appointment.
+Upon completing the AAI interview, the patient is scheduled for pre-treatment psycho-diagnostic assessments.
+The treatment phase begins in earnest when the patient is provided both verbal and documented results of the AAI and psycho-diagnostic assessments.
 Depending upon the nature of the illness, mid-treatment assessments may be conducted to determine treatment progress.

 The Center accepts psychological testing referrals for: